 Notes Is Dead (Or So They Say)

 With all the changes in application technology since 1989, the central question to ask in 2017 is to what extent are applications a key competitive advantage to your company?
 There are many companies who should seriously be considering getting out of the application development business and purchasing 3rd party solutions.
-Sharing the cost of development for software that automates a non-strategic component of your company often makes more economic sense today than the cost of maintaining an in-house solution.
-For example, unless your are Hertz or Avis you probably don’t need a custom in-house fleet management application to manage your fleet of cars (even if they are all Lotus).
-Unless your are IBM, or Microsoft you may not need a custom help-desk ticketing system for your IT department.
+Sharing the cost of development for software that automates a non-strategic component of your company often makes more economic sense today than the cost of maintaining a custom in-house solution.
+For example, unless your are Hertz or Avis you probably don’t need your own custom fleet management application to manage your fleet of cars (even if they are all Lotus).
+Unless your are IBM or Microsoft you may not need a custom help-desk ticketing system for your IT department.
 At Red Pill Now we have NO in-house applications even though we have some pretty handy developers on staff that could develop almost any system I might care to dream up.

-Even if you decide your company does have proprietary processes that it wants to automate as part of custom applications the chances are that many of the existing applications you have are not delivering a competitive advantage.
-It is these applications you should consider finding a 3rd party solution that might provide a lower cost approach in the long run.
+Even if you decide your company does have proprietary processes that it wants to automate as part of custom applications, the chances are that many of the existing applications you have are not delivering a competitive advantage.
+It is these applications you should consider finding a 3rd party solution that might deliver a lower cost in the long run.
 But don’t do it the other way round.
-Don’t look for 3rd party solutions that can replace your existing Notes applications.
+Don’t just look for 3rd party solutions that can replace your existing Notes applications.
 If the existing application contains support for proprietary processes not easily duplicated in a 3rd party solution, no matter how small, your rush to replace Notes might give away important competitive advantages for your organization.